catseye/The-Platform/USAGE.markdown

     mount /dev/sd0a /

-(note that there is a space before that last `/`.)
+(note that there is a space between the `a` and the last `/`.)
 And then

-    /home/user/toolshelf/bitbucket.org/catseye/ee/ee /etc/fstab
+    /home/user/toolshelf/.bin/ee /etc/fstab

 This will start a text editor, and let you edit the mount points of devices.
 Now cursor down to the third line and change `wd0a` to `sd0a`.
 (See footnote.)